vuejs/vuepress/packages/docs/docs/theme/using-a-theme.md

 # Using a theme

-Using a theme is almost same as using a plugin.
+Using a theme is almost the same as using a plugin.

 ## Using a theme from a dependency